-Use the firmwareDownload command in a Telnet session to download new firmware.
-The command downloads firmware into flash memory.
+Use the firmwareDownload command in a Telnet session to download new firmware into flash memory.
 This command can be executed on an operational switch.
-A reboot is required to initiate the new firmware after the download has completed.
+Restart the switch to initiate the new firmware after the download is complete.

-The firmware can be downloaded from a Unix host, Windows 95 host, or Windows NT host.
-For a Unix host, no special software is needed.
+The firmware can be downloaded from a UNIX host, Windows 95 host, or Windows NT host.
+For a UNIX host, no special software is needed.
 For Windows 95 or Windows NT, a daemon to support a Remote Shell is required.
 Firmware is downloaded through an RCP command running on top of TCP between the switch and the host.

 To upgrade the firmware of a Fibre Channel SAN Switch 8, use the latest version of the Fibre Channel SAN Switch CD.
-Use one of the following three procedures (Windows NT Intel, Windows NT Alpha, or Compag Tru64 UNIX).
+Use one of the following three procedures (either for Windows NT Intel, Windows NT Alpha, or Compag Tru64 UNIX).

-Host with Windows NT Intel
+Windows NT Intel Host